Video Capture 103 - Inverse Telecine with AVISynth

 SegmentedAVISource("filename.avi")

 The difference is that "AVISource" accepts specific file names, one or more separated by a comma.
 "SegmentedAVISource" uses the specified file name and instead looks for segmented file names that contain the specified name as a base.
-In the example given above, it would actually look for "filename.00.avi", "filename.01.avi", etc...
-This is useful since a lot of capture programs use this syntax when capturing segmented AVI files (which is used to bypass the 4gb file limit under the FAT32 file system).
+In the example given above, it would actually look for "filename.00.avi", "filename.01.avi", etc. This is useful since a lot of capture programs use this syntax when capturing segmented AVI files (used to bypass the 4GB file limit under the FAT32 file system).

-Once you typed one of these commands into an AVS file (any file name with ".AVS" extension, use any text editor to create), you should be able to load the file in VirtualDub (to test that the file loads correctly).
+Once you have typed one of these commands into an AVS file (any file name with a ".AVS" extension), you should be able to load the file in VirtualDub to test that it loads correctly.

-The problem is, DVD2AVI will not relay the Audio, which would mean you will have to load it manually with the WAVSource("filename.wav") command and make sure that the Audio is in fact in PCM (uncompressed) Wave format first.
-With some MPEG2 capture cards, DVD2AVI will export an MP2 Audio file when saving a project, in such cases you can use WinAmps' File Writer output plugin to convert this into a WAV file.
+The problem is, DVD2AVI will not relay the Audio, which means you will have to load it manually with the WAVSource("filename.wav") command.
+Make sure that the Audio is in fact in PCM (uncompressed) Wave format first.
+With some MPEG2 capture cards, DVD2AVI will export an MP2 Audio file; in such cases, you can use WinAmp's File Writer output plugin to convert this into a WAV file.

-It is important to use "ConvertToYUY2()" rather than "ConvertToYUY2" due to a problem with AVISynth which can cause slowdowns if the "()" symbols aren't included in all commands.
+It is important to use "ConvertToYUY2()" rather than "ConvertToYUY2" due to a syntax requirement in AVISynth that can cause slowdowns if the "()" symbols are omitted.

 Then there are two very simple commands to Crop and Resize the image: